Welcome to Elton University! Enroll today for a trial month.

 What is Elton's academic calendar?

-Elton College's calendar looks more like a job's than a school's.
-Elton College runs year round and takes only traditional holidays off.
+Elton runs year-round and takes only traditional holidays off.
 The only large vacation where everyone is gone is two weeks over the winter holidays.
-Students can take vacation at their discretion by putting in notice just like a job.
-Students are not reimbursed tuition for time they take off.
-This vacation time is technically unlimited vacation, but we recommend students don't miss more than eight weeks during any full year or more than three weeks at a time.
-If a student plans to take off more than a month, we recommend they go on a leave of absence which suspends their tuition payments.
+Students can take a vacation at their discretion by giving notice, just like at a job.
+Students are not reimbursed for tuition for the time they take off.
+This vacation time is technically unlimited, but we recommend that students don't miss more than eight weeks during any full year or more than three weeks at a time.
+If a student plans to take off more than a month, we recommend they go on a leave of absence, which suspends their tuition payments.

-What is an Elton College student's day like?
+What is an Elton University student's day like?

-An Elton College student's days consist of 2-4 hour periods of deep, focused work.
+An Elton University student's days consist of 2-4 hour periods of deep, focused work.
 The rest of their day is peppered with meetings with groups, teams, professors, friends, coaches, and Icons.
-Depending on when they work best, a student might setup their deep work time in the evening, morning, or afternoon, then schedule their other meetings around their deep work times.
+Depending on when they work best, a student might set up their deep work time in the evening, morning, or afternoon, then schedule their other meetings around their deep work times.

-What do Elton College students do for fun?
+What do Elton University students do for fun?

-Elton College is an online community.
+Elton University is an online community.
 That means that our students connect online to share what they are working on, collaborate, and make friends.
-We have events, online hang outs, talent shows, open mic's, show-and-tell fairs, and spontaneous collaborative conferences called "unconferences".
-All of these mean making friends and close connections with other Elton College students.
+We have events, online hang outs, talent shows, open mics, show-and-tell fairs, and spontaneous collaborative conferences called "unconferences".
+All of these mean making friends and close connections with other Elton students.

 Learn more about Academics